Interim Director: A. Kaschub, Corthell Hall, Gorham

-Professors: Chickering, Kargul, M. Kaschub, Martin, Oberholtzer, Parchman, Russell; Associate Professors: Christiansen, Lehmann, Sonenberg; Professor Emeritus: Cole; Instructor: A. Kaschub, Reichert; Adjunct Faculty: Ayan, Burns, Gunn, Kissack, Williamson, Wilkinson
+Professors: Chickering, Kargul, M. Kaschub, Lehmann, Martin, Oberholtzer, Parchman, Russell; Associate Professors: Christiansen, Sonenberg; Professor Emeritus: Cole; Instructor: Antonacos, Gunn, A. Kaschub, Reichert; Adjunct Faculty: Ayan, Burns, Kissack, Williamson, Wilkinson

-Artist Faculty Piano: Laura Kargul; Organ: Ray Cornils; Voice: Ellen Chickering, Bruce Fithian, Christina Astrachan, David Goulet, Judith James, Jenny Robinson, Malcolm Smith, Margaret Yauger; Violin: Robert Lehmann, Ferdinand Liva; Viola: Robert Lehmann; Cello: William Rounds; Bass: Bronislaw Suchanek; Flute: Krysia Tripp; Oboe: Neil Boyer; Clarinet: Thomas Parchman; Saxophone: Timothy O'Dell, Barry Saunders, Bill Street; Bassoon: Ardith Keef; Trumpet: Betty Rines; Horn: John Boden; Trombone: Brian Diehl, Mark Manduca; Euphonium: Dan Hunter; Tuba: Dan Hunter; Percussion: Nancy Smith; Harp: Jara Goodrich; Classical Guitar: Keith Crook; Jazz Guitar: Gary Wittner; Jazz Bass: Bronislaw Suchanek; Jazz Drums: Les Harris, Jr.; Jazz Piano: Jed Wilson; Jazz Trombone: Chris Oberholtzer; Jazz Voice: Brent LaCasce; Musical Theater Coaching: Edward Reichert
+Artist Faculty Piano: Laura Kargul; Organ: Ray Cornils; Voice: Ellen Chickering, Christina Astrachan, Mary Bastoni, David Goulet, Judith James, Elisabeth Marshall, Malcolm Smith, Margaret Yauger; Violin: Robert Lehmann, Ferdinand Liva; Viola: Robert Lehmann; Cello: William Rounds; Bass: Bronislaw Suchanek; Flute: Krysia Tripp; Oboe: Neil Boyer; Clarinet: Thomas Parchman; Saxophone: Timothy O'Dell, Barry Saunders, Bill Street; Bassoon: Ardith Keef, Wren Saunders; Trumpet: Betty Rines; Horn: John Boden; Trombone: Brian Diehl, Mark Manduca; Euphonium: Joseph Wilson; Tuba: Joseph Wilson; Percussion: Nancy Smith; Harp: Jara Goodrich; Classical Guitar: Keith Crook; Jazz Guitar: Gary Wittner; Jazz Bass: Bronislaw Suchanek; Jazz Drums: Les Harris, Jr.; Jazz Piano: Jed Wilson; Jazz Trombone: Chris Oberholtzer; Jazz Trumpet, Micah Maurio; Jazz Voice: Brent LaCasce; Musical Theater Coaching: Edward Reichert

 The primary mission of the School of Music of the University of Southern Maine is to prepare musicians for careers in teaching, performing, and related fields.
 In addition, the school provides support for music education throughout the state of Maine and New England; it actively participates in a mutually supportive relationship with the professional arts community; and it guides present and future audiences toward greater understanding of and appreciation for many different styles of music.